FAQ's - Frequently Asked Questions

 This is a very important question!
 We want every camper to feel welcomed and successful at camp.
 In general, the better we understand your child’s unique needs, the better we can meet them.
 At the same time, we realize they may be some circumstances where we cannot safely meet the needs of all children.
 If you are wondering whether Kidston will be a good fit for your child this summer, please do not hesitate to contact us to talk this through.

 How can I be sure that my child is ready for camp?

 This is a great question to be considering!
 There are lots of great resources online to help you make a decision about this.
-Here are a couple of our favorites:
+Here is of our favorites: